 Times have changed and this is no longer the case although the social aspect does of course come hand in hand with it.
 A lot of people now go to crafts courses to learn a new skill for their own personal development.
 There are plenty of these courses around that allow for any number of skills to be learned.

 Crafts and hobby courses are usually held at local colleges and may be either a day or night course.
 There are usually several time slots to cater for different lifestyles so that you have a variety to choose from.
-The course range offered is usually diverse and may include cake decorating, creative writing, knitting, crocheting, the basics of drama, sewing, dressmaking, painting, sculpting, sketching, English literature, flower arranging and a whole host of others.
+The course range offered is usually diverse and may include cake decorating, creative writing, knitting, crocheting, the basics of drama, sewing, dressmaking, painting, sculpting, sketching, English literature, flower arranging, wood working and a whole host of others.

 Some courses are relatively obscure, but the majority teach popular skills that come in handy in everyday life.
 These skills may not be career oriented, but they are extremely useful and can be integral in ensuring an individual’s personal development!